engivan-oracle/developer/java-management/multiple-managed-instances/multiple-managed-instances.md

 **For Task 3 Step 3**
 * If you encounter an error similar to the following:
     ```
     Could not resolve hostname <hostname> in the installation environment.
-Resolve the hostname or provide the gatewayCertCommonName in the response file and rerun the gateway setup script.
+Resolve the hostname or provide the GatewayCertCommonName in the response file and rerun the gateway setup script.
     ```
-    Add the parameter **GatewayCertCommonName** = NewGatewayCert (Or any other name of your choice) in the gateway.rsp response file created earlier in [Task 1](?lab=multiple-managed-instances#task1preparegatewaysoftwareandresponsefileformanagementgatewayinstallation).
+    Add the parameter **GatewayCertCommonName** = test.gateway.com (or other Fully Qualified Domain Name of your choice) in the gateway.rsp response file created earlier in [Task 1](?lab=multiple-managed-instances#task1preparegatewaysoftwareandresponsefileformanagementgatewayinstallation).

 ## Learn More